Cohomological splitting, realization, and finiteness: Introduction

 \begin{proposition} Let $(R,\fm)$ be a complete Gorenstein local ring and $M$ be finitely generated.
 Suppose $\HH^i_{\fm}(M)$ is nonzero and injective.
 Then $i=\dim R$.
 In particular, $M$ is $(S_2)$ if and only if $M$ is free. \end{proposition}

 We note that freeness of a reflexive module is a challenging problem.
 For instance, see \cite{moh2} and references therein.
-Despite the importance of $(S_2)$, the following easy consequence of Proposition \ref{1.4} holds even the module is not assumed $(S_2)$: Let $R:=k[[x_1,\ldots,x_d]]$ where $k$ is a field of zero characteristic and let $M$ be a finitely generated $R$-module.
-We show $M$ is holonomic if and only if $M$ is free as an $R$-module.
-For the prime characteristic version, see Corollary \ref{PRIME}.
+Despite the importance of $(S_2)$, the following easy consequence of Proposition \ref{1.41} holds even the module is not assumed $(S_2)$.\begin{observation} Let $R:=k[[x_1,\ldots,x_d]]$ where $k$ is a field of zero characteristic and let $M$ be a finitely generated $R$-module.
+We show $M$ is holonomic if and only if $M$ is free as an $R$-module. \end{observation} So, Observation \ref{1.4} presents another connection of commutative algebra to D-Modules.
+Namely, see the standard text books \cite[3.3.2]{dd} and \cite[Theorem 1.1.25]{b} where Observation \ref{1.4} proved by applying well-known existence of solutions to a certain differential system.
+This motivates us to present the prime characteristic analogue of Observation \ref{1.4} in Corollary \ref{PRIME}.
+It seems this is new, as \cite{b,dd} are about of zero characteristic rings.

-A module $\mathcal{M}$ is called cohomologically finite (length) if $\Ext^i_R(\mathcal{M},R)$ is finite (length) for all $i$. \S 5 deals with cohomologically finite (length) modules, and connect them to finite (length) modules.
+According to group theory, we know the size of homological objects $\Hom_\mathbb{Z}(-,\mathbb{Z})$ and $\Ext^1_\mathbb{Z}(-,\mathbb{Z})$ may force something about the size of the abelian group $(-)$.
+The initial works in this area are due to Nunke \cite{n} and Jensen \cite{j}.
+Following these, recall that a module $\mathcal{M}$ is called cohomologically finite (length) if $\Ext^i_R(\mathcal{M},R)$ is finite (length) for all $i$. \S 5 deals with cohomologically finite (length) modules, and connect them to finite (length) modules.
 For instance, see Proposition \ref{br}.
-This is inspired from a result of Bredon from his book \cite{br}.
+This is inspired from a result of Bredon from his famous book on sheaf theory \cite{br}, and suggests the following problem: \begin{question} Suppose we know some properties of $\Ext^i_R(-,R)$ for all $i$.
+What can say about the corresponding property of the module $(-)$?\end{question}

+Concerning Question \ref{1.5}, some properties of modules descent from the $\Ext$-family to $(-)$ if the topology of $R$ is reach, e.g., it is complete with respect to adic-topology.
+A module $\mathcal{M}$ is called cohomologically zero if $\Ext^i_R(\mathcal{M},R)=0$ for all $i$.
+For a finitely generated module, zero and cohomologically zero are equivalent notations.
+The finitely generated assumption of $\mathcal{M}$ is important.
+For more information on this see \cite{a}.
+Despite this, we present more evidences on Question \ref{1.5}.